Hand lettering can make or break your Bible journaling art project and when you are a beginner, you’ll need these 5 easy tips to get you started!!

-I still haven’t bought one single pencil when I started as my kids graciously left their mechanical pencils when they left home.
+I still haven’t bought one single pencil because my kids conveniently left their mechanical pencils when they moved out.

 What Kind of Pencils?

-Pencils can be led in pencils that you must sharpen.
-What I don’t like about these are that they can become dull.
+Pencils can be ‘led in’ pencils that you must sharpen.
+What I don’t like about these is that they can become dull.
 My preference is the mechanical pencil that always stays sharp.

 But . . . keep in mind that if you’re just getting started, you can buy an inexpensive pencil and it should work for you.
 Remember that I am using my kids’ leftovers.

 Seriously, some of the pencils I have are BIC!
 Nothing fancy!

 What Kind of Pens?

 The choices available in pens are unlimited!
 Just visit any Walmart or store where office supplies are sold and you will be overwhelmed and not know which to buy!

 I also like shopping at Amazon because I can find exactly what someone has recommended.